 As an executive search business, Mazards has a legitimate interest in processing the personal data of prospective candidates, clients and referees.
 This information may be used to locate, contact and assess the suitability of individuals who my then become candidates, clients or referees.

 What if an individual does not want to provide this data to Mazards?

-If you do not wish to provide Mazards with the personal data necessary to assess your suitability for a position then Donaldson search would not be able to put you forward for that position.
+If you do not wish to provide Mazards with the personal data necessary to assess your suitability for a position then Mazard search would not be able to put you forward for that position.

 What are the rights and choices for the individual about their data?